-Evaluative Criteria Questions Indicators Sources Methodology to project to contractors) to address the project purpose, outputs and planned activities?
-Were funds used correctly - explain any over- or under-expenditures?
+Have funds been available and transferred efficiently (from donor to project to contractors) to address the project purpose, outputs and planned activities?
+Were funds used correctly - explain any over- or underexpenditures?
 Were financial resources utilized efficiently (converted into outcomes)?
 Could financial resources have been used more efficiently?
 Were issues raised in audit reports and how efficiently were they addressed?
-Was project implementation as cost effective as originally proposed (planned vs. actual) Did the leveraging of funds (co-financing) happen as planned? beneficiaries in the use of funds Timely delivery of funds, mitigation of bottlenecks.
+Was project implementation as cost effective as originally proposed (planned vs. actual) Did the leveraging of funds (co-financing) happen as planned?
+Timely delivery of funds, mitigation of bottlenecks.
 Coordination and synergies of project funds and co-financing Implementation efficiency (including monitoring): Was the project implemented as planned, including the proportion of activities in work plans implemented?
 Has monitoring data been collected as planned, analyzed and used to inform project planning?
 Has project implementation been responsive to issues arising (e.g. from monitoring or from interactions with stakeholders)?
 What learning processes have been put in place and who has benefitted (e.g. training, exchanges with related projects, overseas study visits) and how has this influenced project outcomes?
 Were progress reports produced accurately and timely, and did they respond to reporting requirements including adaptive management changes?
 Did the project experience any capacity gaps (e.g. staffing gaps)?
 Has internal and external communication been effective and efficient?
 How efficiently have resources and back-up been provided by donors, including quality assurance by UNDP?
-Extent to which project activities were conducted on time Extent to which project delivery matched the expectation of the ProDoc and the expectations of partners Level of satisfaction expressed by partners in the responsiveness (adaptive management) of the project Level of satisfaction expressed by MEECC and PCU in regard to UNDP back-stopping Project work plans and reports Local partners • Efficiency of partnership arrangements for the project To what extent were partnerships/linkages between institutions/ organizations/private sector encouraged and supported?
+Extent to which project activities were conducted on time Extent to which project delivery matched the expectation of the ProDoc and the expectations of partners Level of satisfaction expressed by partners in the responsiveness (adaptive management) of the project Level of satisfaction expressed by MEECC and PCU in regard to UNDP back-stopping Project work plans and reports Local partners Efficiency of partnership arrangements for the project To what extent were partnerships/linkages between institutions/ organizations/private sector encouraged and supported?
 Which partnerships/linkages were facilitated?
 Which ones can be considered sustainable?
-What was the level of efficiency of cooperation and collaboration Extent to which project partners committed time and resources to the project Extent of commitment of partners to take over project activities Project work plans and reports Local partners •
+Extent to which project partners committed time and resources to the project Extent of commitment of partners to take over project activities Project work plans and reports Local partners •